zarinfam/akka-sample-kotlin/ReadMe.md

-# Akka hello-world example using Kotlin with maven
+# Akka hello-world example using Kotlin with maven (using akka java API)